Colsai/DATA-601-Wan/project_3_proposal.md

 - 2016/2017: https://data.cityofnewyork.us/Education/2016-2017-School-Quality-Report-Results-for-High-S/ewhs-k7um
 - 2017/2018: https://data.cityofnewyork.us/Education/2017-2018-School-Quality-Report-High-School/7c8x-xds8

+- As a note, there are other years of data that I would like to include, but they did not begin collecting (and unfortunately stopped reporting on) some specific indicators of student economic backgrounds.
 If I have time...
 They also have reports from other levels of public schools.

 ## DATA601 Projects:
 - Project 1: EDA analysis on Chicago Public Schools